alienlebarge/alienlebargech-v3/src/_content/bookmarks/2020-02-26-twiigs-the-illegitimate-kid-of.md

 category:
 - eurorack
 ---
 After looking at [@mylarmelodies](https://twitter.com/mylarmelodies)'s [video about Switched Mults](https://www.patreon.com/posts/patreon-34337427), I made some research and discoverd the Twiigs.
-It's a quad bernoulli gate Now and I want it in my rack.
+It's a quad bernoulli gate and I want it in my rack.